 Among the other Jaeger pilots is Jake’s former partner, Nate (Scott Eastwood).
-The two have a checkered past, but must work together to stop what is coming.
-This time, while the Kaiju are coming to attack a heavily populated city, they are joined by mysterious and powerful Jaegers.
-While it is unclear who is piloting the other Jaegers or why they seem to be working with the Kaiju, Jake and Nate must find a way to put their differences aside in order to stop them.
+The two have a checkered past, but they must work together to stop what is coming.
+This time, while the Kaiju are coming to attack a heavily populated city, they are joined by mysterious and powerful new Jaegers.
+While it is unclear who is piloting these other Jaegers or why they seem to be working with the Kaiju, Jake and Nate must find a way to put their differences aside in order to stop them.

 The Pros & Cons

 The Cast (+2pts)

 The action in this movie was fine.
 Not great, just fine.
 We have seen five Transformers movies, Godzilla movies, and the previous Pacific Rim movie, so the filmmakers of this movie would have had to have done something truly special here in order to give us fresh action.
 Unfortunately, they did not do that, but the action was not bad.

 The action was just expected.
 There was plenty of big, larger than life, CGI action.
 If that is all you want from this movie, then you will certainly enjoy it.
 There were unique weapons, Jaeger on Jaeger fights, Jaeger on Kaiju fights, and more.
 It was a movie filled with CGI action.
 None of it was memorable, but there was a lot of it, and if that is all you are hoping for from this movie, then it will not disappoint.